Do you know a lot facts about Inuit culture? To be honest it wasn’t something I’d given much thought to until my recent Canadian Arctic Adventure.

 7.Inuit Sports and Games Are Unlike Anything You’ve Ever Seen

-Much like the rest of the world, sports and games play an important role in Inuit culture.
+Much like the rest of the world, sports and games play an important role in Inuit culture and cultural heritage.
 But instead of playing soccer or football, they have sports such as Two Foot High Kick or Kneel Jump.
-The sports served two purposes: 1) the movements are designed to improve hunting and help you to survive the harsh Arctic conditions and 2) they provided a source of entertainment and kept spirits up during the long dark winters.
-Source: http://icor.ottawainuitchildrens.com/node/39
+The sports served two purposes: 1) the movements are designed to improve hunting and help you to survive the Artic Canada’ss harsh environment conditions and 2) they provided a source of entertainment and kept spirits up during the long dark winters.
+Source: https://icor.ottawainuitchildrens.com/node/39

 Check them out and you’ll see what I mean: